CrackerCat/FAS-LKM/README.txt

 A Linux Kernel subsystem which allows to access files in a specific directory of the virtual file system using sessions.

+Project made for the Advanced Operating Systems and Virtualization class of Sapienza University of Rome.

 See docs/REPORT.txt for details.

 1) Building